 Curtis Malin is a dedicated and experienced educator.
-He has five years of experience teaching severe at-risk children with Bosco Homes in Edmonton and has spent the past 10 years teaching Elementary at Donnan for the Edmonton Public School Board.
-Curtis is a 1st degree Brazilian Jiu-Jitsu black belt and director of the Brazilian Jiu-Jitsu Program, the only martial arts program operating during school hours in partnership with a Public School Board in North America!
-The BJJ Program is currently in its ninth year of operation.
+He has five years of experience teaching severe at-risk children with Bosco Homes in Edmonton and has spent the past 11 years teaching Elementary at Donnan for the Edmonton Public School Board.
+Curtis is a 2nd degree Brazilian Jiu-Jitsu black belt and director of the Brazilian Jiu-Jitsu Program, the only martial arts program operating during school hours in partnership with a Public School Board in North America!
+The 2018-2019 school year marks the 10th anniversary of the inception of the BJJ Program!

 His program was recently featured in “Jiu-Jitsu Style” magazine in an article highlighting the correlation between martial arts and self-confidence and the impact martial arts has on students’ academic and social experiences at school.
 Curtis has been featured in local media (T.V. & Print) and speaks at anti-bullying events, sharing his passion for bullying prevention and empowerment.